Research & Learning Development Initiative

-New College of the Humanities and Northeastern University are pleased to announce a Research & Learning Development Initiative.
-This initiative will provide faculty members with seed funding to help them develop proposals to enable creative and innovative projects that enhance our two institutions’ collaboration around learning and discovery.
+New College of the Humanities and Northeastern University are pleased to announce the second round of our Research & Learning Development Initiative.
+This initiative provides faculty members with seed funding to help them develop proposals to enable creative and innovative projects that enhance our two institutions’ collaboration around learning and discovery.

 - Involve interdisciplinary collaboration between Northeastern and NCH faculty

 - Support the implementation of “Humanics” – the integration of human, data, and tech literacies – across both institutions

 - Promote lifelong learning opportunities across the network

 - Facilitate the development of innovative learning opportunities across the network